3am Systems - Turning your good ideas into successful products Subscribe | Sign in

 Despite the rise of Wireless and the Internet, low-speed dial-up embedded modems still find wide application in many sectors.
-These include Vending/gaming machines, Set-top-box back-channel, Direct broadcast satellite, Utility meters, Alarm systems and Point-of-sale terminals.
+These include Vending and Gaming machines, Set-top-box back-channel, Direct broadcast satellite, Utility meters, Alarm systems and Point-of-sale terminals.
 They are also used for remote diagnostics, telemetry, monitoring and control.

 V.21